osmanbaskaya/osmanbaskaya.github.io/_posts/2016-01-12-Media-Workers.markdown

 > If I'd written all the truth I knew for the past ten years, about 600 people - including me - would be rotting in prison cells from Rio to Seattle today.
 Absolute truth is a very rare and dangerous commodity in the context of professional journalism. ― Hunter S. Thompson

 Unfortunately, writing what is really happening for media workers is always a brave job.
 In Turkey, it's getting harder and harder in everyday.
-Couple of weeks ago, [Graph Commons](http://graphcommons.com) organized an hackathon ([Structured Journalism and Network Mapping Hackathon](http://graphcommons.github.io/hackathons/2015/08/21/istanbul-yapisal-gazetecilik-en/)) related with current problems in Turkey.
+Couple of months ago, [Graph Commons](http://graphcommons.com) organized an hackathon ([Structured Journalism and Network Mapping Hackathon](http://graphcommons.github.io/hackathons/2015/08/21/istanbul-yapisal-gazetecilik-en/)) related with current problems in Turkey.
 Topics were totally interesting, and I attended the hackathon with my brother who is a graduate student in Economy.
 It was a lot of fun; I met with a lot of people with different backgrounds: activists, journalists, directors, and so on.
 These kind of events are especially valuable for me because, as a Computer Engineer, it is not always easy for me to come across people who have diverse backgrounds.

 ## What is Graph Commons?

 Graph Common provides you a platform that you can easily build and visualize your graph with plenty of features such as filtering, graph coloring, path finding and so on.
-People in Graph Commons try to help you reveal and penetrate the data more easily by graph representation.
+People in Graph Commons try to help you to reveal the hidden patterns and penetrate the data more easily by graph representation.

 ## First Iteration